FranMacedo/myreads/README.md

 # MyReads Project

-This repository contains my implementation of the MyReads app.
+This repository contains my implementation of the MyReads app, first project on the React Nanodegree in [Udacity](www.udacity.com).
 MyReads is a bookshelf app that allows the user to select and categorize books they have read, are currently reading, or want to read.
 It also alows de the user to search for new books and add them to one of their bookshelfs.

 ## Getting Started